Avaiga/taipy-doc/docs/manuals/gui/user_viselements.md

 !!! info "HTML syntax extensions"

-    The HTML text that is given to the [HTML](../../reference/#taipy.gui.renderers.Html) page renderer is **not** parsed as pure HTML.
+    The HTML text that is given to the `Html^` page renderer is **not** parsed as pure HTML.
 Instead, the page is transformed before it is rendered to HTML and delivered to the client.
 Therefore, Taipy was able to introduce a few changes to the pure HTML syntax that make it easier to use in the context of describing Taipy pages.

     - Attribute names that be array elements.
       Some visual elements (such as the [`chart`](viselements/chart.md) control) need